Moving to Montana

 Will my waiver services transfer from my home state?

-No, waiver services are non-transferrable.
-When moving to Montana, your child will need to sign up for the waitlists again.
+No, waiver services are non-transferable.
+When moving to Montana, your child will need to sign up for the waitlist's again.
 The DDP/0208 waiver has a current average wait time of 7 years.
 State waiver programs also differ greatly and there may not be an equivalent waiver in our state.
 For example, if you are on a 0208 waiver in your current state, the services available to you in your state may be different than the services available to you in Montana AND you will not automatically receive 0208 waiver services in Montana.
 You must go through the Montana specific process for accessing the 0208 waiver, which includes starting on the waitlist.

 If I was on a waiver waitlist in another state, will I get the same spot when I move to Montana?